xavierjefferson/Log4NetRealtimeColorConsole/README.md

-# A log4net Realtime Color Console for ASP.NET #
+# A log4net Realtime Color Console for .NET Applications #

-An article on how to create a real-time log4net color console viewer for ASP.NET applications.

 ![](img/AspLog4netColorConsole.jpg)

-## Pre-Introduction ##
+## Introduction ##

 This code borrows quite heavily from a previous example [here on CodeProject](https://www.codeproject.com/Articles/17345/A-log4net-Realtime-Color-Console-for-ASP-NET), but I converted it to C# from Visual Basic.
 The previous example was written by Philip Liebscher in 2007 (wow!).

-## Introduction ##

 This example includes two components:

+- A console application that receives the messages from the web application via its own listening UDP connection.
+As it receives them, it renders them out in pretty pretty colors for all to see, like the illustration above.
 - A web application that sends log4net log messages out via UDP.
 It makes use of the [UdpAppender](http://logging.apache.org/log4net/release/config-examples.html#udpappender) of log4net, which in turn opens a UDP connection upon which to send messages.
-- A console application that receives the messages from the web application via its own listening UDP connection.
-As it receives them, it renders them out in pretty pretty colors for all to see, like the illustration above.
+This component is just an example to show you how to send messages to the console application.

-## Using the Code ##
+## Code and Configuration for the Console Application ##
 The code for the console app is pretty simple:

 	using System;